 Takeaway

 Despite the general trend exhibited by larger banks toward eliminating or reducing overdraft and NSF fees, the CFPB has continued criticizing these fees, which it categorizes as “junk fees.”
 Last year in January 2022, the CFPB requested information on these fees, and in October of 2022 issued guidance on unfair practices regarding “surprise” overdraft fees.
-While these issues are still in the Prerule Stage, their inclusion in the CFPB’s agenda along with its concerns about credit reporting and personal financial data indicates the CFPB’s growing focus on creating further protections for banking consumers with the reinvigoration of its regulatory powers.
+While these issues are still in the Prerule Stage, their inclusion in the CFPB’s agenda along with its concerns about credit reporting indicates the CFPB’s growing focus on creating further protections for banking consumers with the reinvigoration of its regulatory powers.
 As these proposals move through the rulemaking process, details are likely to clarify just how far the CFPB intends to go.